Refiners, offshore producers shut ahead of Hurricane Sally landfall

 The nation’s sole offshore terminal, the Louisiana Offshore Oil Port (LOOP), stopped loading tanker ships on Sunday, while the port of New Orleans closed on Monday.
 That will cut off roughly 307,000 bpd of crude and 411,000 bpd of refined products, according to Kpler data.

-As of 11 p.m.
-CDT on Monday, Sally was about 90 miles (145 km) east of the mouth of the Mississippi River, and winds were picking up, with sustained winds of up to 100 mph (155 kph).
+As of 7 a.m.
+CDT on Tuesday, Sally was about 65 miles (110 km) east of the mouth of the Mississippi River, and moving to the northwest at 2 mph (3 km/h).

 Offshore facilities operated by Chevron Corp CVX.N and BP Plc BP.L have been shut, less than one month after Hurricane Laura forced roughly 1.5 million barrels per day of output to close temporarily.